MeLoveLondon/app.test/README.md

 		- Leave SD card blank
 		- ok
 	* Click on test and click Start->Launch
 	* Wait for it to boot and you should have a working android emulator.
-See that it works and proceed to the next section
+See that it works, close it, and proceed to the next section

 ######*Configuring Environmental Variables*
 0. Install Apache Ant